Tech Tips

 • Voice instructions.
 "Text to speech".

 • Fairly good routing.
-Aadjusting road preferences and adding stops can change this.
+Adjusting road preferences and adding stops can change this.

 • Good RV POI's